SamiiShabuse/CS361_Homework5/README.md

 ./bin/mandelbrot -0.5 0 0.3 1.2 e1.bmp
 ```

-Or use the Makefile convenience targets:
+Or use the Makefile targets:

 ```bash
 make e0.bmp